Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 **Tests**

+the main testable implication i will provide is a correlation.

 In a perfect world.... given ideal test then say can't do this, so have to go with other tests for one....